dj-wasabi/vagrant-kubernetes/examples/readme.md

 # Examples

-This directory contains several example questions you can do to get yourself familiar with Kubernetes and maybe even prepare for the CKA(D) Exams.
+This directory contains several example questions you can do to get yourself either familiar with Kubernetes and/or maybe even help you prepare for the CKA(D) Exams.
+And these examples are by no means enough for successfully completing CKA(D) examns, just to get you started.
+You still need to work (almost) daily with Kubernetes and dreaming about everthing K8s related. :).

 ## CKA